The domain of a cannibal dark matter: Acknowledgments

 \section{Acknowledgments}

-We thank Camilo Garcia Cely and Rupert Coy for helpful discussions.
+We thank Simone Blasi, Rupert Coy, Camilo Garcia Cely and Alberto Mariotti for helpful discussions.
 This work is supported by the F.R.S./FNRS under the Excellence of Science (EoS) project No.~30820817 - be.h "The H boson gateway to physics beyond the Standard Model" and by the IISN convention No.~4.4503.15.
 The work of M.H.~is further supported by the F.R.S./FNRS.